Oluwajuwon165/Learning_log/README.md

 The specified command above designates port 8080, however, any port that is currently available can be selected for use.

 ## Usage
 **Once the application is running, navigate to http://127.0.0.1:8000/ (if you used the default port) in your web browser to access the homepage.
-From there, you can create a new account, log in, and start keeping track of your learning via the topics and entries section.**
+From there, you can create a new account or log in, and begin tracking your learning progress by creating and managing topics and entries.**

 ## Contributing
 Contributions to this project are welcome.
 If you would like to contribute, please fork this repository and submit a pull request.